redox-os/orbital/ROADMAP.md

           * That would allow some internal re-org between orbclient and orbital-core (e.g. "core" structs such as Color are IMHO part of orbital-core).
 Backwards compatibility for any app _outside_ combined orbital and orbutils can be taken care of by re-exports.
+  * It looks like the simple example in Orbital, is a duplication of an example in orbclient
 * Examples in orbital and some other places are not compiled in CI.
 If what they show is covered in orbutils, consider deleting them and just referring people to orbutils
 * Update all components/crates to the latest edition (2021)